ARM-software/acle/cmse/cmse.md

 other code in the secure executable is expected to be placed in secure memory regions.
 This placement is under the control of the developer.

-Preventing inadvertent secure gateways as described in [7.3.4](#inadvertent-secure-gateway) is a responsibility shared between a developer and their toolchain.
+Preventing inadvertent secure gateways as described in [Inadvertent secure gateway](#inadvertent-secure-gateway) is a responsibility shared between a developer and their toolchain.
 A toolchain must make it possible for a developer to avoid creating inadvertent secure gateways.

 > **12** Excluding the first instruction of a secure gateway veneer, a veneer must
 > not contain the bit pattern of the SG instruction on a 2-byte boundary.